JoshLiCoding/Slingshot-Challenge-Trie/README.md

 Since I was already familiar with Firebase Realtime Database (which by nature has 1 global state), I sought to implement an object-based tree structure on the platform through references.
 This will be discussed later below

+My Javascript program makes use of a great amount of asynchronous functions for Firebase queries, which I had little real previous experience with

 Lastly, various sources consulted were cited as necessary in code comments

 ## CLI

+NOTE: cntr+C is recommended after each command since terminal does not automatically return a new line

 - ```slingshot --add [keyword]```: adds the keyword, returns "successfully added"
 - ```slingshot --delete [keyword]```: calls the search function -> if keyword exists, deletes the keyword and returns "successfully deleted" / else return "cannot delete keyword"